Section 123 of the Constitution of Urabba Parks

-297. This section, based on the corresponding section of the Australian Constitution, provides the Parliament, with the consent of the legislatures of the jurisdictional divisions involved, may alter the limits (territory) of jurisdictional divisions.
-The purpose of this section is to provide a mechanism for the alteration of territory of jurisdictional divisions.
+297. This section, based on the corresponding section of the Australian Constitution, provides the Parliament, with the consent of the legislatures of the regions involved, may alter the limits (territory) of regions.
+The purpose of this section is to provide a mechanism for the alteration of territory of regions.

 |Wikisource has original text related to this article:|